HelTecAutomation/CubeCell-Arduino/README.md

 English | [简体中文](#简体中文) &nbsp;&nbsp; [![Build Status](https://travis-ci.org/HelTecAutomation/ASR650x-Arduino.png?branch=master)](https://travis-ci.org/HelTecAutomation/ASR650x-Arduino "Build Status")

-This project makes ASR650x (ASR6501, ASR6502) series fully Arduino-Compatible.
+This project makes ASR650x (ASR6501, ASR6502) and ASR6601 (ASR6601SE, ASR6601CB) series fully Arduino-Compatible.
 For [Heltec](https://heltec.org/) [CubeCell](https://heltec.org/proudct_center/lora/cubecell/) series.

-Based on the ASR650x series of chips, we have done a lot of migration and development, made it perfectly support **Arduino<sup>®</sup>**, can run the LoRaWAN-Node protocol stably, and can easily connect lithium batteries and solar panels… This is the CubeCell series.
+Based on the ASR6x0x series of SiP, we have done a lot of migration and development, made it perfectly support **Arduino<sup>®</sup>**, can run the LoRaWAN-Node protocol stably, and can easily connect lithium batteries and solar panels… This is the CubeCell series.

 Cube — Means modular design and easy assembly;